Huchuy Qosqo ruins seem from above

 The Temple of the Sun

-The Temple of the Sun was the most sacred of all temples at Machu Picchu.
-It was most likely only accessed by priests and high-ranking Incas.
+The Temple of the Sun was the most sacred temple at Machu Picchu.
+It was most likely accessible only to priests and high-ranking Incas.

 It is built over an enormous rock in a unique semi-circular fashion and features a tower and a trapezoidal window.
-It is believed that the Incas worshipped their sun god, called Inti, and other theories exist, too.
+It is believed that the Incas worshipped their sun god, Inti, and other theories exist as well.

 Temple of the Condor

 This is one of the most spectacular sites at Machu Picchu.
-The Incas took a large, natural rock formation and sculpted it to take on the appearance of a condor in flight, wings spread and magnificent.
+The Incas took a large, natural rock formation and sculpted it to resemble a condor in flight, wings spread and magnificent.

 There are details alongside its majesty; a condor’s head and neck feathers complete the condor.
-A mummy was found in a small cave under the rock and there is speculation that sacrifices happened here, too.
-Behind the temple are a prison complex and dungeons.
+A mummy was found in a small cave under the rock, and there is speculation that sacrifices happened here, too.
+Behind the temple is a prison complex and dungeons.

 Temple of the Three Windows